-This year, P.E will be taught on Mondays and Fridays so your child will need to bring their PE kit to school on these days.
-Swimming kit will be needed on Mondays in the Autumn term.
+This year, P.E will be taught on Mondays and Thursdays so your child will need to bring their PE kit to school on these days.

 The sun shone and we all had a wonderful time on Sports Day.
 Great sportsmanship and super achievements.
 Well done everyone.